rashmikhadse/Georgia-Zipcode-Data-Extraction-/README.md

-# Georgia-Zipcode-Data-Extraction-
+# Incentives Recommendation Engine
-Goal is to extract data for incentive programs in Georgia State by using all its zipcodes.

 ### 1. What was the primary goal or objective of the project?
-Primary goal of the First stage of the project was to extract all the incentive programs data from a public website called DSIRE from the Georgia State for all its 950 zipcodes.
+Primary goal of the First stage of the project was to extract all the incentive programs data from a public website called DSIRE from the 5 States for all their zipcodes.
+I extracted all the data for Georgia state.

 ### 2. Can you briefly explain the main components of the project?
 Step 1: Data gathering using Webscraping from DSIRE website for states GA, AZ, CO, OH and FL